 Enjoy this recipe?
 Here are more delicious breakfast options!

 Breakfast Enchiladas: scrambled eggs, crispy bacon, maple sausage, and cheddar cheese all wrapped up in a tortilla.
 An homemade enchilada-salsa tops these off to perfection!

-Cinnamon Roll Pancakes: pancakes with swirls of cinnamon and sugar and a heavenly cream cheese glaze drizzle.
+Cinnamon Roll Pancakes: pancakes with swirls of cinnamon and sugar.
+A heavenly cream cheese glaze drizzle tops them off.

-Strawberry Cheese Danish: buttery, flaky crescent rolls with a delicious strawberry center and a vanilla glaze drizzle.
+Strawberry Cheese Danish: buttery, flaky crescent rolls with a strawberry center and a vanilla glaze drizzle.

 Chunky Cinnamon French Toast: thick and delicious French toast topped with a decadent homemade caramel syrup.

 Strawberries and Cream Crepes

 - 2 teaspoons vanilla extract